On This Day in History: December 11

 - Cronulla riots: Thousands of White Australians demonstrate against ethnic violence resulting in a riot against anyone thought to be Lebanese in Cronulla, New South Wales; these are followed up by retaliatory ethnic attacks on Cronulla.

-- The People's Republic of China joins the World Trade Organization (WTO).
+- China joins the World Trade Organization (WTO).

 - Thai Airways Flight 261 crashes near Surat Thani Airport, killing 101.
 The pilot flying the Airbus A310-200 is thought to have suffered spatial disorientation.